 To export your audit trail history to a CSV file:

-- From the Audit Trail page, you can click one or more checkboxes for the audit logs you want to export.
-To select and export all of the records retrieved, click the checkbox next to the ENTITY column label.
+- You can click one or more checkboxes from the Audit Trail page for the audit logs you want to export.
+To select and export all retrieved records, click the checkbox next to the ENTITY column label.
+The Export All Data to CSV button label changes to indicate the number of records selected.
+For example, if you chose 3 records, the button label will read "Export 3 Selections to CSV."

 - After you have selected one or more checkboxes, the Export xxx Selections to CSV button displays.
 Click the button to start the download process for the selected entities.